Forward-Protocol/Forward-Frontend-Interview-Assignment/README.md

 - [ ] Connect API to fetch data and display on the table [API](https://testnet.forward-hq.ml/api/coins/)
 - [ ] Sortable table: using table header to select between ascending and descending order.
 - [ ] Filter/Search function for table
-- [ ] Favourite feature: the favourite need to be saved.
+- [ ] Favourite feature: the favourite need to be saved(local storage).

 _Note: Please keep preformance in mind